 Blend the cashews with 3 cups water into a very smooth milk/cream.
 If your blender isn't very powerful, soak the cashews in water for at least an hour first.

-Heat 1 tbsp oil in a large pan, preferably nonstick.
+Heat 1 tablespoon oil in a large pan, preferably nonstick.
 A wider pan will allow the liquid to thicken and evaporate more easily.
 Add the sliced almonds or any other nuts you are using.
 Saute them for a couple of minutes until they just begin to change color.
 Add the carrots and cardamom, saute a couple of minutes, then add the cashew milk. * (If using dates to sweeten, see notes below before adding all the milk).

 Cook, stirring occasionally, over medium-low heat until most of the milk has been absorbed into the cashews.
 This will take at least 15-20 minutes.
 If it's going too slow, increase the heat a bit but keep an eye on the carrots and stir them often because you don't want them to stick to the bottom.